You may check into your room at the hotel anytime after 3:00 PM.

-Dinner: Dinner in hotel dining room from 6:00 PM until 7:00 PMEvening: Program orientation and introductions in hotel meeting room from 7:00 until 8:30 PM.Lodging: The Lodge at Santa FeMeals Included: Dinner
+Dinner: Dinner at the hotel from 6:00 PM until 7:00 PMEvening: Program orientation and introductions in hotel meeting room from 7:00 until 8:30 PMLodging: The Lodge at Santa FeMeals Included: Dinner

 Part of the exploration will include some walking; the rest will be via bus.

-You'll be able to relate some of the art, architecture and history information you studied in the morning to what you see in the afternoon.
+You'll be able to relate some of the art, architecture and history information you studied earlier to what you see in the afternoon.